 The Inquest – Survivors sometimes have a fear of what the inquest may involve and often put their grief on hold, believing all queries and questions will be answered on the day.
 There can be great expectations attached to an inquest.
 After the inquest, there may equally be a great disappointment.

 Living on the Property – Survivors may elect to live on the property after the event for a variety of reasons.
 Perhaps they have no choice and at the other end of the spectrum, it may bring comfort.
 Equally, there are survivors who are tormented by the prospect of living on the property and their mental well-being is put at risk.

 Press Coverage – Details of your loved one’s last act made public, when a family is vulnerable, in shock and values above all their privacy, is an added burden for the survivor.
 The press may also attend and report on the inquest so survivors feel their privacy is invaded twice.

-Life Insurance – This can still be a nail biting experience as survivors wait for the final judgement.
+Life Insurance – This can still be a nail-biting experience as survivors wait for the final judgment.